prashanthprabhu24/Cryptography/README.md

 Simple Substitution Cipher | * Encryption * Decryption * Hacking
 Transposition Cipher | * Encryption * Decryption
 Vignere Cipher | * Encryption * Decryption * Hacking
+</br></br>
 ### How to Run ? :
-* Give a pull request to this Repo and Save the complete Project into the any Python IDE project Folder.
+* Give a pull request to this Repo and Save the complete Project into the any Python IDE project Folder.</br>
   #### => Affine Cipher :
   ##### To Encrypt/Decrypt :
      * Open "Affine Cipher" Folder